-The more you sit, the shorter you live.
-How many hours each day do you sit?
+The more you sit, the shorter you live

 For people who sit most of the day, their risk of a heart attack is about the same as smoking, say cardiologists.
 Research shows that extensive sitting raises your risk of developing heart disease, diabetes 2, cancer (breast and colon) and obesity.
 Too much sitting is called as a risk factor in many of the most common causes of death and reduces your life expectancy.
 The evidence for this debilitating disease is piling up.
 According to research by the American Cancer Society, the more you sit, the shorter your average life span will be.
 According to WHO, 60 to 85% of people in the world lead sedentary lifestyles, making it one of the more serious yet insufficiently addressed public health problems of our time.

-This eye-opening book will help expand your knowledge of healthier foods and better lifestyle choices and gives you more options for every day healthy living, despite your physical inactivity.
-Former model and bestselling author Annemarie is living proof that, despite the fact that she is in a wheelchair for over 35 years now, she can still feel fit, vital and healthy and have an amazing radiance and appearance.
+This eye-opening book will help expand your knowledge of the health risks of a sedentary lifestyle, healthier foods and better lifestyle choices and gives you more options for every day healthy living, despite your physical inactivity.
+Former wheelchair super model and bestselling author Annemarie is living proof that, despite the fact that she is in a wheelchair for over 35 years now, she can still feel fit, vital and healthy and have an amazing radiance and appearance.
 That's why she is often called "The Sitting Paradox".

 Annemarie: "My disability forced me to face the facts at a very early age; my physical limitations made eating consciously an absolute necessity.
 This caused me to develop a new way of eating that could also be interesting for you!"